SzymonBortlik/Encrypt-PDF/README.md

 Encrypt-PDF

 This software has been written by szymon.bortlik@gmail.com.
-Encrypt PDF files using AES 256 bit Encryption Standard.
+Encrypt PDF uses AES 256 bit Encryption Standard.
 It's only GUI for free qpdf command line software - Apache License 2.0.
 This software ONLY encrypt pdf files - nothing more so far.
 Acrobat Reader needed.